uyar/piculet/docs/extract.rst

 of the tree and produces a list of strings.
 Then the reducer function transforms this list into a single string. [#]_

-For example, to extract the title data out of the sample document, we can write the following rule where ``first`` is a predefined reducer that selects the first element of a list:
+For example, to extract the title and year out of the sample document, we can write the following rules where ``first`` is a predefined reducer that selects the first element of a list:

->>> items = [
-...     {
-...         "key": "title",
-...         "value": {
-...             "path": ".//title/text()",
-...             "reducer": "first"
-...         }
-...     }
-... ]
->>> extract(document, items)
-{'title': 'The Matrix'}

-Other common predefined reducing operations are joining and cleaning.
-The ``join`` reducer joins all selected strings into one:

 >>> items = [
 ...     {